doorlay/A/README.md

 ---
 **Description**
 Stock Scrape Lite is a lightweight stock data scraper written in python.
 The program utilizes the Alpha Vantage API to get current prices from NYSE and NASDAQ stocks.
-The programs intakes a stock symbol, and the output is an array containing the stock symbol, current stock price, and current date.
+The programs intakes a stock symbol, and then outputs an array containing the stock symbol, current stock price, and current date.
 This program can be used as a great starting point for a more complex stock data scraper.

 **Getting started**